 - High-resolution image visual display for interpretation.

 - If video mode is used, it may incorporate real-time image focus and capture capability.
-While 10Hz, 20Hz, and 30Hz frame rates are capable of real-time imaging, faster capability is preferred (i.e.: 50Hz).
+While 10Hz, 20Hz, and 30Hz frame rates are capable of real-time imaging, having faster capability is preferred (i.e.: 50Hz).
 For temperature analysis, radiometric video files are preferred.

 - Precision autofocus of the infrared image is recommended.